'Only Murders in the Building' Season 5: Everything We Know

 What will 'Only Murders in the Building' season 5 be about?

-The final moments of season 4 tease that season 5 will likely be about Lester's mysterious death, how Nicky "The Neck" Caccimelio disappeared, the dealings of the Caputo crime family, and how all three of those things tie together and connect to the Arconia.
+The final moments of season 4 tease that season 5 will focus on Lester's mysterious death, Nicky "The Neck" Caccimelio's disappearance, the dealings of the Caputo crime family, and how it all ties together and connects to the Arconia.
 (Seriously, how has no one moved out of that building yet?)
 Speaking with Deadline, Hoffman teased that the overall conspiracy also possibly has ties to the main trio—specifically Oliver's shadier business dealings in the past.

 When asked if the Caccimelios are connected to earlier OMITB seasons, Hoffman told the outlet, "I think there are references to what Oliver said when he dealt with financing for his shows; so, yeah, there may be some crossover that way.
 Potentially, some danger could be involved in helping.
 There are some moves that might come in season 5 that change the whole equation."